The Minikahda Club

 The Minikahda Club is a private country club in southwest Minneapolis, Minnesota.
 The club is located just west of Bde Maka Ska and is the oldest country club west of the Mississippi River.
-The clubhouse, which is situated on a high hill, overlooks the lake and has expansive views of the surrounding area and the Minneapolis skyline.

-Established in 1898 by a group of wealthy Minneapolis families, the club’s golf course, named one of the top 100 classic golf courses in the United States by Golfweek, has been host to several golf tournaments including the U.S. Open in 1916, the U.S. Amateur in 1927, and the Walker Cup in 1957.
+Minikahda's clubhouse, which is situated on a high hill, overlooks the lake and has expansive views of the surrounding area and the Minneapolis skyline.
+In 1898, it was established by a group of wealthy Minneapolis families.
+The club’s golf course has been named one of the top 100 classic golf courses in the United States by Golfweek.
+Over the course of its history, Minikahda has hosted some of the most significant tournaments in the United States including the U.S. Open, the U.S. Amateur, and the Walker Cup.